seansfkelley/react-layered-chart/README.md

 npm install --save react-layered-chart
 ```

 Be sure to include the styles from `react-layered-chart/react-layered-chart.css`.
-This is also specified on the `style` key in `package.json` for any toolchains that support it.
+This file is also specified on the `style` key in `package.json` for any toolchains that support it.

 ### `process.env.NODE_ENV`